 What challenges do we face to LGBT+ rights now?

-This topic has become all the more prevalent in recent weeks, with Rishi Sunak’s controversial move to use Section 35 of the Scotland Act to block the Scottish government’s landmark gender reforms, as well as a growing petition to bring back Section 28.
+This topic became more prevalent in early 2023, with Rishi Sunak’s controversial move to use Section 35 of the Scotland Act to block the Scottish government’s landmark gender reforms, as well as a growing petition to bring back Section 28.
+Although this move was rallied against, Downing Street’s unprecedented veto of the gender recognition reform bill was rules as lawful by Scotland’s highest court in December 2023.

 This is the first time in history we’ve seen the section 35 mechanism used, and many are calling it this Government's version of Section 28’ - a highly controversial bill from Margaret Thatcher that banned the ‘promotion of homosexuality’ in UK schools.